Fundament-Software/scopes/doc/intro.rst

   ``mkdir build && cd build && cmake .. -DCMAKE_BUILD_TYPE=Release && make``
   in ``scopes-repo/SPIRV-Tools/build``.
 * SPIRV-Cross does not have to be built.
-* In the base directory, run ``genie gmake`` once to generate the project Makefiles.
+* In the workspace folder, run ``genie gmake`` once to generate the project Makefiles.
 * To build in debug mode, run ``make -C build``.
 For release mode, use ``make -C build config=release``.
 * There should now be a ``scopes`` executable in the `bin` folder.